hth313/OS4/doc/idioms.rst

    handler1:     do-stuff ...
                  rtn

-Our routine for a start look as before, as we still want to keep track of the ``(P+1)`` pointer, it is just what is stored at those addresses that changed, not the ``(P+1)`` itself.
+The start of the routine looks as before, as we still want to keep track of the ``(P+1)`` pointer, it is just what is stored at those addresses that changed, not the ``(P+1)`` itself.